 Due to the complexity associated with the calculation of our tax provision, we have hired independent tax advisors to assist us in the calculation.
-If we or our independent tax advisors fail to resolve or fully understand certain issues that we may have had in the past and issues that may arise in the future, we could be subject to errors, which would result in us having to restate our financial statements.
-For example, because of the complexity of our tax structure, we have had errors in our financial statements in the calculation of our tax provision that previously resulted in restatements of our 2005 and 2006 financial results.
+If we or our independent tax advisors fail to resolve or fully understand certain issues that we may have had in the past and issues that may arise in the future, we could be subject to errors, which, if material, would result in us having to restate our financial statements.
 Restatements are generally costly and could adversely impact our results of operations and/or have a negative impact on the trading price of our common stock.